Isopolito/appSnapshot/README.md

 # appSnapshot
-Back up co nfiguration files for apps on one machine and install those apps and configuarion files on another machine
+Back up configuration files for apps on one machine and install those apps and configuration files on another machine